 There are more surprises amid the creeks and footpaths.
 Sticks of Ostrich Fern form an organic “fence” that protects vulnerable spring flowers.
 And shredded tires have been dyed to look like wood chips in the Native Plant Garden.
 Best of all, these gardens help the community.

 The small vegetable garden is harvested three times a week in season.
 Two thirds of the gleaning goes to staff members – the last third to a local homeless shelter.
-Open April – Oct.
-Wed-Sun, $10, kids 12 and under free.
+Open seasonally.
+Check website for days, hours, special events, and admission costs.

-EXPLORE: St. Peter’s Village Historic District; 40 minutes from West Chester
+EXPLORE: St. Peter’s Village Historic District, 40 minutes from West Chester PA

 A quaint ‘burg, St. Peter’s Village, in Chester County PA, is not gussied up or interpreted for tourists.